vbotka/ansible-config-light/docs/source/qsg.rst

    cl_dira_fmode: "0660"

-* Create *host_vars* with the variables of the application.
+* Create *host_vars* files with the variables of the application.
 Start the server (2), run the server at boot (3), and configure two files.

 .. code-block:: bash
    :emphasize-lines: 2,3,5,23